danielbarter/personal_website_code_old/posts/mathematics/2016-03-27-thejacobianmatrix.md

 later.
 Proving the inverse function theorem is equivalent to solving this integrability problem.
 If you want to solve integrability problems, you need to use advanced tools from analysis.
-Many famous open problems in differential geometry can be translated into integrability problems (for example, the existance of a complex structure on the 6-sphere).
+Many famous open problems in differential geometry can be translated into integrability problems (for example, the existence of a complex structure on the 6-sphere).

 ### The Implicit Function Theorem